 - MSP 2016 generates a continuous Resource-leveled Longest Path of 13 tasks in sequence, with 2 additional tasks (and a split part of one of the original 13) in parallel branches.
 The other 5 tasks possess from 20 to 60 days of relative float.
 As a result, more of the work is both concurrent AND Critical.
 It turns out that the splitting of the A3 Structures task is not the key to the more condensed schedule in MSP 2016.
 In fact, re-running the leveler while disallowing splits leads to a schedule that – with no splits and with a completely different sequential arrangement – finishes at the same time.
 The corresponding Resource-leveled Longest Path is comprised of only 8 tasks in sequence, with 1 additional, parallel/concurrent task.
 This leveled schedule has fewer resource mobilizations and disruptions along the longest path while still finishing at the earliest leveled time; it appears to be lowest risk.

-Based on this example, MSP 2016’s default resource leveling algorithm appears to be substantially more sophisticated than MSP 2010’s, and it promises to offer shorter leveled schedules in the absence of explicit user-defined priorities.
+This example suggests that MSP 2016’s default resource leveling algorithm may be substantially more sophisticated than MSP 2010’s, and it promises – under the right circumstances – to offer shorter leveled schedules in the absence of explicit user-defined priorities.
 The shorter schedules may also be accompanied by technical and resource risks associated with multiple, concurrent branches of the resource-critical-path.
 Project managers using resource leveling are advised to consider and buffer these risks appropriately.